DoorDash Driver Review: How Much Do DoorDash Drivers Make?

 - Must pass a background check

-Once your background check passes, you’ll be able to fill out your W-9 form and bank account details for payments.
-At that point, you’re officially a Dasher and can immediately start making deliveries.
+Once you’ve submitted your information and passed the background and vehicle checks, you’re officially a Dasher and can immediately start making deliveries.

-DoorDash will also send you a free activation kit that contains a hot food bag, a Red Card–required for some deliveries, and a Getting Started manual.
+If you selected to complete your orientation via activation kit, DoorDash will ship it to you.
+The kit includes a hot bag for food, a Red Card — needed to pay for some, but not all, deliveries — and a Getting Started manual.
 DoorDash says it will take one to four business days to deliver the kit to you.
-You can get started as soon as you finish the signup process, however.
-You don’t have to wait for the kit to begin dashing.
+However, you don’t have to wait for the kit to begin dashing.

 How It Works

 As a Dasher, you have access to the Dasher app.
 The app is your go-to place for all things dashing.
-In the app, you can dash now, schedule a dash, review your earnings and your customer ratings.
-You can also manage your account details, Red Card, and app settings.
+In the app, you can dash now, schedule a dash and review your earnings and your customer ratings.
+You can also manage your account details, Red Card and app settings.

-To start dashing, tap the “Dash Now” button on the main Dash page to see if there’s an opening now in your location.
-Otherwise, you can schedule a dash for another time.
+To start dashing, tap the “Dash Now” button on the main Dash page to start receiving orders in your area.
+Alternatively, you can schedule a dash for another time.

-When you begin a dash, you’ll need to confirm that you have charged your phone, have enough gas, have your Red Card and your hot bag.
+When you begin a dash, you’ll need to confirm that you have charged your phone and you have enough gas, your Red Card and your hot bag.

 When a delivery is ready, DoorDash will let you know via text message and app notification.
-You’ll see the restaurant, order size, delivery distance and how much you’ll earn.
+You’ll see the business name, order size, delivery distance and how much you’ll earn.
 To deliver the order, tap the “Accept” button in the app.